Power Mac G5: Defects

 Early versions of dual processor G5 computers have noise problems.
 The first one is ground loop-based interference, which sometimes causes noise leaks into the analog audio outputs.
 This bug was fixed in Rev. B G5.

 The second noise problem came from the 'chirping' sound, which can be triggered by fluctuations in power draw.
 For example, using Exposé causes a brief chirp.
 A widely circulated work-around is to disable the CPUs' "nap" feature using Apple's CHUD Tools, but this was not recommended by Apple.
 This noise problem was not fixed until the dual core generation of G5s was produced, however it did not affect the "Late 2004" model (at least there have never been any reports).
 The power draw fluctuation was later attributed to the lack of power management features in the single-core processors.
 Apple eventually posted the chirping bug information on its support site.

 Although the noise problems did not prevent the affected computers from working, they were problematic for audio professionals and enthusiasts, especially for the liquid-cooled models, which had been expressly designed as mechanically quiet for discerning listeners.

-A common problem among single processor G5s was that the plate of metal soldered to the Logic Board connecting all eight of the RAM slots would, over time, expand and contract in such a way that the computer could not boot properly, as it would not detect any RAM.
-The only way known to fix this problem is for someone to re-solder the plate themselves or expose the other side of the Logic Board to heat from a heat gun.
-The latter of these two options is far easier, as to access the plate of metal one would have to completely remove the Logic Board from the computer, whereas all one has to do to expose the other side is remove a fan.
+A common problem among single processor G5s was the cyclic expansion and contraction of a metal plate soldered to the Logic Board connecting all eight of the RAM slots.
+Eventually, this can cause the computer to no longer detect the RAM, and refuse to boot.
+Fixes for this include having the plate re-soldered, or exposing the other side of the Logic Board to heat from a heat gun.
+The latter option is far easier, since it requires neither soldering nor the removal of the Logic Board from the computer.